-FRAMINGHAM – Gasoline prices in Massachusetts are up one cent this week, according to AAA Northeast, which has an office in Framingham.
+FRAMINGHAM – Massachusetts’s average gas price is up one cent from last week ($2.12), averaging $2.13 per gallon, according to AAA Northeast, which has an office in Framingham.

 Today’s price is 7 cents cheaper than a month ago ($2.06) and 62 cents cheaper than July 20, 2019 ($2.75).